Blacks Can’t Swim REWIND Education Resource Modules

-The price of the Blacks Can’t Swim REWIND education resource package is £2200+VAT.
+The price of the Blacks Can’t Swim REWIND education resource package is £2599+VAT

 This includes a 12 month license for the 6 modules, Blacks Can’t swim REWIND Short (47 minute version of the film documentary) and the option to schedule a 30 min online Q&A session with Ed Accura.

-Please contact us to purchase or inquire about the Resource Package which includes many hours of unseen interview footage.
+Please contact us to purchase or enquire about the Resource Package which includes many hours of unseen interview footage.
 We look forward to hearing from you.